keerthiisb/ITSM-Dashboard-Using-Power-BI/README.md

 To assist IT service teams in making data-driven decisions.

-Tools and Technologies
+4.Tools and Technologies

 Power BI: For data visualization and dashboard creation.

 ITSM Data Sources: Data extracted from ITSM tool.

-Analysis Techniques
+5.Analysis Techniques

 In this ITSM project, various analysis techniques are employed to provide a comprehensive overview of incident management.
 These include categorizing incidents into types such as incidents, requests for information, complaints, and requests for change.
 Reassignment analysis by Configuration Item Category (CI_Cat) helps identify which categories experience the most reassignments.
 The project also uses urgency and priority filters to allow detailed analysis based on these factors.
 Additionally, the data is visualized to show the number of incidents by month and the status of incidents within different CI categories, thus offering insights into trends and areas needing improvement.

-Results
+6.Results

 The Power BI dashboard effectively visualizes key metrics related to incident management.
 Highlights include: